-2.4.1 City Manager.
-The City Manager shall attend all meetings of the Council, unless excused by the Council.
-He or she shall make recommendations to

-- the Council and shall take part in all discussions concerning the welfare of the City. - 2.4.2 Deputy Recorder.
+- 2.4.1 City Manager.
+The City Manager shall attend all meetings of the Council, unless excused by the Council, shall make recommendations to the Council and shall take part in all discussions concerning the welfare of the City. - 2.4.2 Deputy Recorder.
 The Deputy Recorder shall be the Clerk for the Council and shall keep minutes of meetings and shall perform such other duties at the meetings as ordered by the Presiding Officer, the Council or the City Manager.
+Record of every City Council meeting are made available within 48 hours on the City's website, in both traditional minute and an interactive video formats.

-The Deputy Recorder shall furnish each Councilor with a copy of the minutes of each preceding meeting in the agenda packet for the next meeting. - 2.4.3 City Attorney.
-The City Attorney shall either in person or by deputy attend regular Council sessions and other meetings of the Council_as directed by the city manager.
+- 2.4.3 City Attorney.
+The City Attorney shall, either in person or by deputy, attend regular Council sessions and other meetings of the Council\as directed by the City Manager.
 Any member of the Council may at any time call upon the City Attorney for an informal oral opinion.
 Written opinions shall be authorized by a majority of the Council.
 The City Attorney shall be the Parliamentarian, and shall advise the Presiding Officer on any questions of order. - 2.4.4 The Chief of Police.
-The Chief of Police or his designee shall attend each Council meeting, and serve as the Sergeant-at-Arms.
+The Chief of Police, or his designee, shall attend each Council meeting, and serve as the Sergeant-at-Arms.
 For the purpose of retaining order and decorum at the Council meetings, the Sergeant-at-Arms shall carry out all orders or instructions upon direction of the Presiding Officer, or upon any other procedure specifically provided by these rules, as allowed by law. - 2.4.5 Officers and Employees.
-Any member of the City Council may request that the City Manager direct any employee to attend regular, special or executive meetings to confer with the Council on matters relating to the City.
+Any member of the City Council may request that the City Manager direct any employee to attend regular, special, executive, or work session meetings to confer with the Council on matters relating to the City.